jsdonato/Hilbert_Polynomials/README.md

 is a polynomial in d with degree \lambda-1 and with leading coefficient 1/((\lambda-1)!).
-From here, if p(d) is indeed a Hilbert polynomial then we can multiply p(d) by (\lambda-1)! to recover the number of maximal terms in our lambda partiton or in other words the number of leading terms in our lambda partiton which are equivalent.
+From here, if p(d) is indeed a Hilbert polynomial then we can multiply p(d) by (\lambda-1)! to recover the number of maximal terms in our lambda partiton or, in other words, the number of leading terms in our lambda partiton which are equivalent which is also equivalent to the lower bound of the size of our lambda partition.
 From this, we now have the leading binomial terms in our sum mentioned in MacAulays theorem and we can precompute the first couple sums of those evaluated at each x_0,x_1,...,x_n so that evaluating our guesses in the future is faster.
 The values